labwc/labwc/docs/labwc.1.md

 Labwc aims to be compatible with openbox configuration and theming, with the following files controlling the look and behaviour:

-- rc.xml
+- ~/.config/labwc/rc.xml (see labwc-config(5) for details)
-- themerc
+- ~/.config/labwc/autostart
-- xbm icons
+- ~/.config/labwc/environment
+- ~/.themes/<name>/openbox-3/themerc (see labwc-theme(5) for details)

+Equivalent XDG Base Directory Specification locations are also honoured.

-It reloads configuration and theme on receiving signal SIGHUP.
+The configuration file and theme are re-loaded on receiving signal SIGHUP.

-See labwc(5) for details.
+The autostart file is executed as a shell script.
+This is a place for setting a background image, launching a panel, and so on.

+The environment file is parsed as `<variable>=<value>` and sets environment variables accordingly.
+It is recommended to specify keyboard settings here, for example: `XKB_DEFAULT_LAYOUT=gb`.
+See xkeyboard-config(7) for details.

 # SEE ALSO

 labwc-config(5), labwc-theme(5), labwc-actions(5)